-Thriver, 2024 — After a rebrand and rebuild, ready for what's next.
+Thriver, 2023 — After a rebrand and rebuild, ready for what's next.

-Looking back, every phase of building had its own version of the question I didn't know how to answer yet.
+Every phase of building had its own version of the question I didn't know how to answer yet.

 Learning to separate real urgency from manufactured stress, and building the resilience to operate under demanding leadership without losing myself in the process.